abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 In real strategy planning, everybody in the room has to understand that this is a risk reward calculation with contingencies and limited resources.
 If the purpose of the meeting is to get subordinates to commit to a 100% successful, short-deadline plan, you'll never come up with a viable strategy.
 Strategies either embrace uncertainty or they're at the mercy of it.
-Eat not from the tree lest ye die.
+'Eat not from the tree of knowledge lest ye die' is a bad rule to give your experts.

-The alternative to good strategy is workplaces that only allow 'heroic' nights & weekends action, because all work time converges to fluffing;
+The alternative to good strategy is workplaces that only allow 'heroic' nights & weekends action, because all work time converges to fluffing activities;
 where the organized framework for decision-making is immune to argument, resistant to the work of identifying problems, and can't abandon whims for plans even in the face of repeated failures.

-## Ideology and the butcher's bill
+## The butcher's bill

 My understanding of ideology is totally different after reading this book.
 Here's a zany observation: